 Name Pronunciation: Beth-ah-ny Pronouns: she/her

-Bethany became a member of the SOS-UK team in March 2022 as a Project Officer supporting with the delivery of Hedgehog Friendly Campus.
+Bethany became a member of the SOS-UK team in March 2022 as a Project Officer supporting the delivery of Hedgehog Friendly Campus.
 She was then promoted to Project Coordinator (Biodiversity) in September 2022.
-The project is a BHPS-funded national biodiversity program for the educational sector, which offers free support to staff and students to make impactful changes for wild hedgehogs.
-She is also a regular volunteer that fosters underweight hedgehogs for local rescues.
+The project is a national biodiversity program for the educational sector, which offers free support to staff and students to make impactful changes for wild hedgehogs.
+She is also a regular volunteer who fosters underweight hedgehogs for local rescues.
+In July 2023, Bethany was promoted to Project Manager and now delivers Student Switch Off alongside her biodiversity work.

 Bethany graduated from Leeds Beckett University in 2021 with a BA(Hons) in Architecture.
 Her projects focused on integrating conservation and biodiversity plans to develop a positive relationship between the built environment and nature, ultimately diminishing barriers for wildlife in urban areas.
 She vows to one day help create richer habitats and protect threatened ecosystems through the use of design to create a balanced environment for both humans and wildlife.